 We got off the highway because it looked pretty.
 Because I would have hated myself had I not at least smiled at a stranger or eaten a crepe in this beautiful town.
 We skipped the crepe, stuck our toes in the Mediterranean, and stumbled into a Thai restaurant with six seats and prices we loved.
 It was decent enough food to keep us there talking about spontaneity and the man with whom we’d just shared a bottle of Get 31 Mint Liqueur on the beach while his girlfriend snapped photos.
 Yesterday, Julia was a lawyer, and today she’s a wanderer, drinking behind strangers along the Mediterranean coastline, watching the sunset under the earth, all because the city looked pretty.
 I loved these Luxury North Devon holiday cottage rentals

 We bonded over James Vincent McMorrow, Janis Joplin and why Michelle refuses to use white lighters until after her 27th birthday.
-When I told the lady at the car rental agency there would be four grown people in the car, she dropped her head in shame as she handed me the keys to the Fiat 500, apologizing for not having anything larger.
+When I told the lady at the car rental in the Flex Fleet agency there would be four grown people in the car, she dropped her head in shame as she handed me the keys to the Fiat 500, apologizing for not having anything larger.
 This car brought us closer.
 We made it work with Victor in the passenger seat, Julia behind him, Michelle behind me, her knees in my back, massaging me through the beautiful parts of the continent.

 Monte-Carlo, Monaco sat still under what could have been a haze or what could have been my eyes glossing over.
 In my mind were all the titles I’d use for whatever piece of writing would come from that stillness.
 “From my father’s Monte Carlo to my own,” I kept repeating, thinking of how ashamed I was when he’d drop my brother and me off at school.
 Undoubtedly, this was the most beautiful city I think I will ever see.
 I didn’t want many photos and decided against poetry.
 I’d just tell people about this place, and finish with, “you just have to see it yourself.”